Nexalexica/Nexalexica-readme/README.md

 ## 📬 Contributing

-Found a typo or want to suggest an improvement, dont be shy contact us if you would like donate money to support Nexalexica please use this crypto wallet
+Found a typo or want to suggest an improvement, dont be shy contact us if you would like donate money to support Nexalexica please use one of those

+crypto wallet:
-Solana : 4q8LAEcr6E9JgJTPbfc56FHqn2LHURfouE6GF66AjDDf
+- Solana : 4q8LAEcr6E9JgJTPbfc56FHqn2LHURfouE6GF66AjDDf
-Ethereum : 0x4485Ff2B400761aACd81536E9186f782f764b0a2
+- Ethereum : 0x4485Ff2B400761aACd81536E9186f782f764b0a2
-Bitcoin : bc1q7fvjn87lgzf64nn2yy4a2d248tp7aztdzuv5vf
+- Bitcoin : bc1q7fvjn87lgzf64nn2yy4a2d248tp7aztdzuv5vf
 ---

 Thank you for supporting Nexalexica!